eyetracker/vim-makegreen/README.md

   to the cursor position will be jumped to.
 - `J` do not jump at all and do not open a new tab unless explicitly requested (execute tests from the System-Under-Test without opening the test file)
+- `m` always use the main bar colors, never the different buffer bars.
+In combination with `J`, for example, this allows you to use the different-buffer bars exclusively as a jump notification.

 Further flags concern the opening of a new tab.
 The default behavior is useful if you use quickfix tabs as special throwaway tabs:  A new tab will be opened